smellsblue/ejax/README.markdown

 # Caveats

-Keep in mind this is still heavily a work in progress...
-I am focusing on the terminal side of things, but a lot of the code will work in a modern browser, though some key functionality is still to be implemented (probably soon).
-I have some performance issues right now, but the terminal side of things basically works... though don't trust it to be totally stable yet.
+Keep in mind this is still heavily a work in progress... don't trust it to be totally stable yet.
+There are currently some performance issues when running in the browser, but terminal performance is pretty good.

 # Contributions